 Even if you trust your doctor’s recommendations, it’s always a good idea to get a 2nd, or even a 3rd, opinion.
 Don’t worry, you won’t insult your doctor.
-(Actually, if your doctor urges you not to get a 2nd opinion, and your condition doesn’t require immediate attention, it might be time for a new doctor.
+Actually, if your doctor urges you not to get a 2nd opinion, and your condition doesn’t require immediate attention, it might be time for a new doctor.
 For more information, read Why are Second Opinions Important?

 You might find these posts helpful: